-As a Thoughtworker, you may have access to information that would be material to an investor and is not yet publicly available - also called "material nonpublic information" (MNPI).
-MNPI may be information about Thoughtworks or Thoughtworks' publicly-traded clients or suppliers.
+As a Thoughtworker, you may have access to client's information that would be material to an investor and is not yet publicly available - also called "material nonpublic information" (MNPI).
+MNPI may be information about publicly-traded companies, including Thoughtworks' clients, vendors or suppliers, which you might receive in the course of your employment at Thoughtworks or while providing services on Thoughtworks' behalf.

-It is illegal to use material nonpublic information to trade in the securities of Thoughtworks, its clients or its vendors.
-In addition, disclosing this kind of information to another person may violate insider trading laws and breach your and Thoughtworks' confidentiality obligations.
+It is illegal to use material nonpublic information to trade securities.
+In addition, disclosing this kind of information to another person may violate insider trading laws and breach yours and Thoughtworks' confidentiality obligations.